Huntsville

 Cost Of Living

-The cost of living in Huntsville, Alabama is lower than the national average, making it an affordable city to reside in.
-Housing costs are reasonable, and everyday expenses like groceries and transportation are also budget-friendly compared to other U.S. cities.
+The cost of living index in Huntsville, Alabama is lower than the national average, making it an affordable city to reside in.
+Housing costs are reasonable, and overall expenses are relatively budget-friendly compared to other parts of the United States.

 Huntsville – county seat of Madison County, Alabama, United States